Monday, May 11, 2009

 A plane crashes on a desert island.
 The only survivors are a group of British schoolboys.
 At first they revel in the freedom and celebrate the absence of grown-ups.
 Soon though, as the boys' fragile sense of order begins to collapse, their fears start to take on a sinister, primitive significance.
 Suddenly, the world of cricket, homework and adventure stories seems a long way away.
 The boys are faced with a more pressing reality — survival — and the appearance of a terrifying beast who haunts their dreams.

-: Friday, December 12, 2008 @ 7:30pm
+Discussion Meeting: Friday, December 12, 2008 @ 7:30pm

 Host: Daniela